danmi11r/danmi11r.github.io/docs/_posts/2024-01-10-django-webscraping.md

 ---
 layout: post
-title:  "Web Scraping with Selenium and Beautiful Soup to Create Models in Django(DRAFT)"
+title:  "Web Scraping with Selenium and Beautiful Soup to Create Models in Django"
 ---

-**This is a rough draft and subject to change

 # **Introduction**